 There are three classifications of brachial plexus stingers beginning with the mildest classification as a Grade I injury and progressing in severity through to a Grade III injury.

-A Grade I injury is called a neuropraxia injury and results in a temporary loss of sensation and/or loss of motor function (ability to use muscles).
+Grade one injury is called a neuropraxia injury and results in a temporary loss of sensation and/or loss of motor function (ability to use muscles).
 This is thought to occur due to a localized conduction block in the nerve bundle that prevents the flow of information from the spinal cord to the innervated areas.
 Because this is only a “block”, the symptoms are transient and may only last from several minutes to several days.

-Grade II injuries are more significant injuries because there may be actual damage to the nerves known as axonotmesis.
+Grade two injuries are more significant injuries because there may be actual damage to the nerves known as axonotmesis.
 Axonotmesis is defined as damage to the axon of the nerve without severing the nerve (Anderson, M.K., Hall, S.J., & Martin, M., 2005).

 These types of injuries may produce significant motor and/or sensory deficits that last at least two weeks.
 Because growth of an injured axon is a very slow process (a rate of 1 to 2 mm per day), it takes several weeks for the regrowth to occur.
-However, once the regrowth as occurred, full function of the athlete’s motor and sensory functions are restored (Anderson, M.K., Hall, S.J., & Martin, M., 2005).
+However, once the regrowth has occurred, full function of the athlete’s motor and sensory functions are restored (Anderson, M.K., Hall, S.J., & Martin, M., 2005).

 A Grade III is known as a neurotmesis injury and is defined as a complete severance of the nerve.
 Athletes who have sustained this type of injury have a poor prognosis and may need surgical intervention.

-How is a stingers and burners diagnosed?
+Diagnosis for stingers and burners

 Any athlete sustaining an injury with neurological symptoms needs to be referred to a sports medicine professional for a complete medical evaluation.
 The athlete will undergo a complete medical history evaluation along with clinical and neurological tests including both motor and sensory tests.
 The physician may also order an x-ray to rule out any bone injury of the cervical spine.